metacpan/metacpan-cpan-extracted/distros/P/Protocol-DBus/README.md

 # NOTES

+- UNIX FD support requires that [Socket::MsgHdr](https://metacpan.org/pod/Socket::MsgHdr) be loaded at authentication time.
 - Currently EXTERNAL is the only supported authentication mechanism.
-- UNIX FD support is “transparent”: send and receive Perl filehandles as part of message bodies. :)

 # TODO

 - Add conveniences like match rule logic.
+- Improve parsing of bus paths in environment variables.
 - Add DBUS\_COOKIE\_SHA1 authentication.
 - Add more tests.